 An injured person may file a personal injury claim after sustaining serious physical harm believed to be the fault of another party.
 Liability depends on the circumstances of the event and who owed a duty of care to the injured person.

 Negligence is the key to proving fault.
 An individual or company that owes a duty of care and breaches it because of careless or reckless actions is negligent.
-In some cases, it’s possible that more one party is liable.
+In some cases, it’s possible that more than one party is liable.
 Below are some examples of parties that might hold liability depending on the circumstances.

 Manufacturers: Companies that manufacture and then distribute products to consumers can be strictly liable for injuries the product causes.
 This might be the case for medications, medical devices, children’s products, or any consumer product on the market.